21 October 2025

 Business Manager

 Thank you to families who have either paid the annual SRS fee in full or are paying via term instalments or a customised payment plan.
-The Term 3 instalment was due 25 July 2025.

 If you have not yet made an SRS payment or arranged a payment plan, we ask that you contact our Student Accounts team as a matter of priority to arrange this.
 Our contact details are: studentaccounts@mtgravattshs.eq.edu.au or 3291 5222.